reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Supports viewing the currently used root certificate file.
 - 🚀 [NEW] Diff tool supports header name lowercase comparation.
 - 🚀 [NEW] Adds a search icon for Code Editor and Hex Viewer.
-- 💪 [Opt] Supports some non-standard proxy protocol messages.
+- 💪 [OPT] Supports some non-standard proxy protocol messages.
-- 💪 [Opt] Redo traffic overview UI/UX.
+- 💪 [OPT] Redo traffic overview UI/UX.
-- 💪 [Opt] Redo Websocket UI/UX.
+- 💪 [OPT] Redo Websocket UI/UX.
-- 💪 [Opt] Redo styling of settings window option switches.
+- 💪 [OPT] Redo styling of settings window option switches.
-- 💪 [Opt] More `Certificate` menu bar options.
+- 💪 [OPT] More `Certificate` menu bar options.
-- 💪 [Opt] Code Editor removes unnecessary padding areas.
+- 💪 [OPT] Code Editor removes unnecessary padding areas.
-- 💪 [Opt] Reduces drag and scroll speed of Code Editor and HexViewer.
+- 💪 [OPT] Reduces drag and scroll speed of Code Editor and HexViewer.
-- 💪 [Opt] Code editor will not lose the currently selection when dragging to expand the selection area.
+- 💪 [OPT] Code editor will not lose the currently selection when dragging to expand the selection area.
-- 💪 [Opt] Android certificate setup adds network security configuration guides.
+- 💪 [OPT] Android certificate setup adds network security configuration guides.
-- 💪 [Opt] Android certificate setup adds certificate file permission tips.
+- 💪 [OPT] Android certificate setup adds certificate file permission tips.
-- 💪 [Opt] Diff tool enables sorting headers by default.
+- 💪 [OPT] Diff tool enables sorting headers by default.
-- 💪 [Opt] New sub windows no longer flicker on startup.
+- 💪 [OPT] New sub windows no longer flicker on startup.
-- 💪 [Opt] Copying API cURL will close the pop-up window automatically.
+- 💪 [OPT] Copying API cURL will close the pop-up window automatically.
-- 💪 [Opt] Tips will be displayed in the bottom bar if the current API testing has a proxy setting.
+- 💪 [OPT] Tips will be displayed in the bottom bar if the current API testing has a proxy setting.
-- 💪 [Opt] Max redirection button will automatically wrap when there is insufficient display space.
+- 💪 [OPT] Max redirection button will automatically wrap when there is insufficient display space.
-- 💪 [Opt] You can click the cookie list item to edit it.
+- 💪 [OPT] You can click the cookie list item to edit it.
-- 💪 [Opt] In table mode, long press the cell will copy the key or value.
+- 💪 [OPT] In table mode, long press the cell will copy the key or value.
-- 💪 [Opt] License registration automatically fills in the last email address and license code.
+- 💪 [OPT] License registration automatically fills in the last email address and license code.
-- 💪 [Opt] Try using SSL SNI as the host of the URL instead of the IP.
+- 💪 [OPT] Try using SSL SNI as the host of the URL instead of the IP.
-- 💪 [Opt] Adds some prompts in SSL bypass editor.
+- 💪 [OPT] Adds some prompts in SSL bypass editor.
-- 💪 [Opt] Double-clicking outside the traffic list will automatically close the details panel.
+- 💪 [OPT] Double-clicking outside the traffic list will automatically close the details panel.
-- 💪 [Opt] Supports `Control + L` shortcut key to quickly locate the currently selected traffic item.
+- 💪 [OPT] Supports `Control + L` shortcut key to quickly locate the currently selected traffic item.
 - 🐞 [Fix] A bug that unverified license will cause the page to remain in the loading state forever.
 - 🐞 [Fix] A bug that code syntax highlighting may cause content display to be lost.
 - 🐞 [Fix] A bug where URL port number displayed in the traffic list was incorrectly in some cases.